BehrozKarim/Event-Scheduling-Platform/README.md

 # Event-Scheduling-Platform

 ## How To Setup On Linux
+Make sure you have python3 and Django installed.

 1. Clone This Project `git clone https://github.com/BehrozKarim/Event-Scheduling-Platform.git`
 2. Go to Project Directory `cd Event-Scheduling-Platform/event_scheduling_platform`
 3. Create a Virtual Environment `python3 -m venv env`